saliftankoano/dressr/README.md

 import { className, functionName } from './file.js';
 ```

-# How Information is Stored
+## How the Wardrbe is Processed
-The application processes information using file `algo.js` for now.
+The application processes information using file `WardrbeBackend.js`.
 ## class `item`
 The `item` class contains instances of each item that is created by the user and assigned to the wardrbe.
 The constructor allows for adding only name, color, size, type, season, and gender of the item added.
 Unfornately, JS only allows for one constructor per class, which is kinda wack.
 So this will do for now, functions can be created to edit certain features later.